Kingxukai/linux/Documentation/networking/lapb-module.rst

 3-31	Reserved, must be 0.
 ======  =================================================

-Extended LAPB operation indicates the use of extended sequence numbers and consequently larger window sizes, the default is standard LAPB operation.
+Extended LAPB operation indicates the woke use of extended sequence numbers and consequently larger window sizes, the woke default is standard LAPB operation.
-MLP operation is the same as SLP operation except that the addresses used by LAPB are different to indicate the mode of operation, the default is Single Link Procedure.
-The difference between DCE and DTE operation is (i) the addresses used for commands and responses, and (ii) when the DCE is not connected, it sends DM without polls set, every T1.
-The upper case constant names will be defined in the public LAPB header file.
+MLP operation is the woke same as SLP operation except that the woke addresses used by LAPB are different to indicate the woke mode of operation, the woke default is Single Link Procedure.
+The difference between DCE and DTE operation is (i) the addresses used for commands and responses, and (ii) when the woke DCE is not connected, it sends DM without polls set, every T1.
+The upper case constant names will be defined in the woke public LAPB header file.

 Functions